BECOME THE MONUMENTS THAT CANNOT FALL

 November 19, 2020—February 14, 2021

-Become The Monuments That Cannot Fall includes a newly commissioned public art project and the first survey exhibition of Bay Area and Washington D.C.-based art collective Related Tactics.
+Become The Monuments That Cannot Fall is the first survey exhibition of Bay Area and Washington D.C.-based art collective Related Tactics.
+It includes a newly commissioned public art project sited in 14 storefronts within walking distance in Bayview, San Francisco’s newly designated African American Arts and Cultural District.

-Beginning Nov.
-19, The future now, a set of vibrant posters that explore national politics and illuminates facets of Black life in the city, will be viewable from the street and located in multiple storefronts within walking distance along the 3rd Street corridor in San Francisco’s Bayview neighborhood.
-Presented in English, Spanish, and Chinese, the posters include historical images, provocative meditations, and calls to action.
-Participating businesses include markets, restaurants, a hardware store, a tailor, a wine store, community organizations, and other sites, such as The Jazz Room, which has been providing residents with live music and libations since 1962.
-The titles of the exhibition and event are excerpts from the poetic and rousing messages from the project.
+The future now is a sprawling, site-responsive series that illuminates facets of Black life in the city and explores national politics.
+Presented in English, Spanish, and Chinese, the vibrant posters include historical images, provocative meditations, and calls to action.
+The participating businesses are markets, restaurants, a hardware store, a wine store, community and art organizations, and other sites, such as The Jazz Room, which has been providing residents with live music and libations since 1962.

 Opening on Dec.
 1, 2020, is a web-based survey of the group’s work at the intersection of race and culture, in conversation with the creative practices of individual members Michele Carlson, Weston Teruya, and Nathan Watson.